GREY-HEADED ROBIN

 Australia.

-· Due to its tortoiseshell colouring, it can be difficult to see when not moving or at a
+Due to its tortoiseshell colouring, it can be difficult to see when not moving or

 distance.

-· It has both a single monotone whistle call and a two-tone whistle call, which are
+It has both a single monotone whistle call and a two-tone whistle call, which

 both familiar sounds in the Atherton Region.

-· It lives in the lower levels of the rainforest.
-It often perches on a low branch or sits
+It lives in the lower levels of the rainforest.
+It often perches on a low branch

 sideways on a tree trunk and then darts down onto prey below, or hops over the